-Determination: No significant impact.
-According to a June 19, 2024, search of the USFWS Wetlands Mapper, wetlands exist near the project area but not in the project area.
+Determination: Not applicable.
+According to a 12/19/2024, search of the USFWS Wetlands Mapper, no wetlands exist in the area.
 No wetlands are involved in the project.

 Ponds - For ponds, consult and assess whether existing wildlife, waterfowl, or fisheries resources would be impacted.